shadow199639/Simple_chat_alpha/README.md

 **Further plans to develop**:

 > 1. Users authorization using custom API (retrofit) or FireBase
-> 2. Use socket.io for real-time chatting
+> 2. Use socket.io or firebase realtime db for real-time chatting
 > 3. Improve interface and fix bugs
 > 4. Many many more
 > 5. ...